 Number of Directors

-By Gender Female Male 1 5
+By Gender Female 1

+Male By Age 5

-By Age Below 40 40-49 50 or above 2 3 1
+Below 40 40-49 2 3

+50 or above 1

-By Length of Service Less than 1 year 1-3 years 4 2
+By Length of Service 1-3 years 6

 Our Directors also have a balanced mix of knowledge and skills and obtained degrees in various majors.
 We have four independent non-executive Directors with different industry backgrounds.
 Taking into account our existing business model and specific needs as well as the different backgrounds of our Directors, the composition of our Board satisfies the Board Diversity Policy.